Home

 OS Grid ref:- SW653454

-Portreath Portreath offers cafes, restaurants and a range of shops, restaurants and pubs.
+Portreath Portreath offers cafes, restaurants and a range of shops, restaurants and a number of pubs.
 The dramatic north cliffs provide panoramic scenery with distant views over to St. Ives .
 The section of the north coast path between Portreath and St. Agnes has been described as one of the finest walks in Cornwall.

 Some of the old tram roads have been converted into cycle paths, Portreath tramroad runs for seven and a half miles to Croft Handy near St. Day, in their heyday it served the copper mines.